 These steps help build a comprehensive understanding of product data such as demand, price, and market demand.
 This can help clarify your strategic plan and ensure your demand planning is backed up by data.

-Cross-team collaboration comes into play during the supply planning phase, where finance, operations, and product leaders come together to adjust their supply chain needs.
+Addressing supply chain disruptions requires cross-team collaboration in the planning phase, with finance, operations, and product leaders working together to adjust their supply chain needs.

 This step is based on the previous inventory adjustments and aims to determine whether there are constraints associated with people, suppliers, machinery, or technology.
 After analyzing those factors, the team can create a supply plan that outlines what changes need to be made.